theory/justatheory/content/post/past/web/markup/markdown-table-rfc.md

 ### Requirements

-All of which is to say that this blog entry is a request for comments on a proposed sytnax for simple tables in Markdown.
+All of which is to say that this blog entry is a request for comments on a proposed syntax for simple tables in Markdown.
 The requirements for such a feature, to my thinking, are:

 -   Simple tables only